 The grapes are sourced from the oldest and most deeply rooted vines at the Castello Nipozzano vineyard.
 The vines are planted to a medium to high density of between 2,000 to 6,000 vines per hectare.
 They are spur pruned and trained according to the Guyot method.
 The soil is dry and stony but well drained, with a high clay and limestone content.
 It is poor in organic matter, encouraging deep root systems and stressing the vine to concentrate the flavours in the berries.

-The grapes were hand harvested from mid September to mid October and then softly pressed.
+The grapes were hand-harvested from mid September to mid October and then gently pressed.
 Each grape variety was vinified separately, with fermentation taking place in stainless steel tanks at controlled temperatures of less than 30°C. Fermentation lasted for 13 days, with a maceration period of 20 days with frequent pump overs.
 Malolactic fermentation occurred immediately afterwards.
 The wine was then transferred to large oak casks where it was matured for a period of 24 months, followed by three months in bottle.

-Nipozzano Vecchie Viti boasts a lovely ruby red colour, luminous and brilliant.
-The nose exhibits great balance between floral notes of apricot and spiced notes of rosehip and vanilla.
-Fresh, complex and persistent on the palate with beautifully integrated tannins, this is silky and harmonious.
-Notes of raspberry, currant, and gooseberry lead to a finish of cocoa and white pepper.
-Pairs well with classic dishes such as a dense Tuscan soup, pappardelle with wild boar ragù and delicate game dishes.
+The nose shows great balance between floral notes of cassis, raspberry and spiced notes of vanilla.
+The richness of fruit follows through on to the complex palate with notes of blackberry and gooseberry enveloping beautifully integrated tannins.
+Pairs well with classic dishes such as a rich Tuscan soup, pappardelle with wild boar ragù and delicate game dishes.